 The notification target address to receive notifications sent to the NEF needs to be provided in the Ninef_EventExposure_Subscribe response.

+Change the Ninef_EventExposure service, rename Ninef_EventExposure subscribe/unsubscribe to Ninef_EventRoutingConfiguration Add/Delete, and remove the Ninef_EventExposure Notify service operation to keep NEF unimpacted.

-In the Ninef_EventExposure_Notify and Namf_EventExposure_Notify operations, the “AMF ID (GUAMI)” parameter is not mandatory.
+Namf_EventExposure_Notify operations, the “AMF ID (GUAMI)” parameter is not mandatory.